wombleton/gitlaw-nz/acts/A/Animal Welfare Act 1999.md

     *   (a) is exempted from the requirements of that subsection by a notice published under [section 48(1)][66]; or

-    *   (b) is being effected under the authority of a permit, certificate, or other authorisation issued under the Conservation Act 1987 or any Act listed in [Schedule 1][281] of that Act.
+    *   (b) is being effected under the authority of a permit, certificate, or other authorisation issued under the Conservation Act 1987 or any Act listed in [Schedule 1][282] of that Act.

-    (3) A person who commits an offence against subsection (1) is liable on summary conviction,---
+    (3) A person who commits an offence against subsection (1) is liable on conviction,---

     *   (a) in the case of an individual, to imprisonment for a term not exceeding 6 months or to a fine not exceeding $25,000 or to both; or

     *   (b) in the case of a body corporate, to a fine not exceeding $125,000\.

+    Section 40(3): amended, on 1 July 2013, by [section 413][291] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 41 Guidelines for issue of animal welfare export certificates